mizosoft/timetable-generator/README.md

 The school timetabling problem involves allocating resources (e.g. teachers, classes, rooms) to timeslots, such that each resource has at most one allocation per timeslot.
-This is an NP-complete problem [1], meaning there exists no efficient algorithm for finding an optimal solution for the problem.
+This is an NP-complete problem [1], meaning there exists no known efficient algorithm for finding an optimal solution.

-This project tackles the Class-Teacher variant of this problem.
+This project tackles the Class-Teacher variant of the timetabling problem.
 It is assumed that class & teacher associations are known beforehand (i.e. it is known which classes ought to take what lessons with which teachers).
 This is typical of most schools in some regions.
 Additionally, each class is expected to have an allotted room for each lesson, which is not an unusual expectation.
 Thus, room allocations aren't taken into account.

-A solution of the timetabling problem should satisfy two types of constrains: hard & soft constrains.
-A solution is only considered feasible if it satisfies 100% of the hard constraints, while soft constraints give a measure of quality to the solution and aren't expected to be completely satisfied.
+A solution of the timetabling problem should satisfy two types of constrains: ***hard*** & ***soft***.
+A solution is considered feasible only if it satisfies 100% of hard constraints, while soft constraints give a measure of quality to the solution and aren't expected to be completely satisfied.

 The following constraints are used: